dbf8/Swift/README.md

   It is mainly used for developing iOS applications
 * What are the alternatives?
   Objective-C
 * What is it similar to, if anything?
   C++, Objective-C
 * What is the history of this technology?
   It first appeared in 2014, intending to be an easier way to to code iOS, tvOS, and OS Apps.
 * Who built it and why?
   Apple created it to streamline the coding process
 * What is your opinion on the technology after having built something with it?
+  Daniel: It's so cool.
+Way easier than I expected.

 * What are the biggest conceptual hurdles (if any) you encountered when researching this?
+  Daniel: plenty, but non specifically.

 * What resources do you recommend for interested students?
   Swift Playgrounds